JetBrains/guide/site/go/tutorials/bedrock_with_go/models_interaction_llama/index.md

 It's time for testing.
 Make sure your application is running.

 Open `websocket.http` file which we created earlier.
-If you have noticed, We are now passing `streaming=1`.
+We are now passing `streaming=1`.

 ![step29](./images/step29.png)